kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/e/eb/Battle_of_Britain_%28Paul_Nash%29.png)

-Nash was a formidable painter of ‘soil and sea’ who was inspired by the Dymchurch landscape.
+Paul Nash was a war artist and photographer who became an important influence in British inter-war surrealism and Modern Art.
+Suffering post-traumatic stress disorder after World War One, Nash moved to Dymchurch where he recuperated whilst repeatedly painting seascapes in which the sea wall was a central motif.

 # Essays by period {.cards}